 Running a business usually takes the help of some knowledgeable employees.
 If you’re working with employees on the payroll, then you need to have protection for their well being.

 Workers’ compensation insurance is a legal requirement for business owners.
 Legal professionals who specialize in workers’ comp cases will be the first to tell you that even the space of an office cubicle could lead to injury.

-Property insurance should be in place to protect the tangible elements of your business setup.
+Property insurance or Commercial Property Insurance should be in place to protect the tangible elements of your business setup.
 Your building, your merchandise, your furniture, and your equipment are all covered in the case of a fire or theft when you have an active property insurance policy in place.